Tripp Shealy, Ph.D.

 - Course Grading

-- Develop skills for continued learning about sustainable infrastructure as the field evolves.
+- Develop skills for continued learning about smart sustainable infrastructure.

 I promise to engage with activities that let me: connect learning to my world, see and share what’s around me, challenge myself and others, reflect on my learning, and create positive change.